Altered-commits/Transpiler-in-Python/README.md

 # Transpiler in Python

 This Python transpiler converts custom language to C code.
-Made as a college project by two individuals.
+Made as a college project by two `2nd-year completed` individuals.

 ## Features
 1. Preprocessor capable of handling `include` and `define` directives without the need for '#' symbol.
 Can access files within folders using '.' syntax.